leonardlab/HBS_GAMES/README.md

 Test.py and Run.py are the executable files.
 Settings.py can be used to change the settings for different simulation runs.

 After cloning the repository, the user must create a folder called "Results" - the code will automatically save all simulation outputs in this folder.

+RELEASE NOTE: The previous release of this code included an incorrect standard error value to define the error distribution used to randomly add noise to data points, leading to a slightly smaller error distribution.
+This new release uses the appropriate value, which will slightly impact some figures relating to generation of PEM evaluation data and calculation of PPL thresholds.
+To reproduce the figures exactly as in the manuscript, please use the previous release of the code.